22. AGX Vehicle

 22.1.
 Tracks

 A tracked vehicle is an object containing one or more tracks.
-Each track contains two or more wheels and an arbitrary number of treads.
+Each track consists of two or more wheels and an arbitrary number of track nodes.
+Each node represents a single track shoe, sometimes referred to as a track link or tread segment

 agx::RigidBodyRef referenceRigidBody = new agx::RigidBody();